BenLubar/weblegends/README.md

 ### What is weblegends?
-weblegends is a web server DFHack plugin that allows you to see your fort's current state and world history, over the internet (or locally).
+weblegends is a DFHack plugin that runs a web server, inside Dwarf Fortress, that allows you to view your entire world's history, artifacts, settlments, heros, and so much more... over the internet or just locally.

 ### Installation & Setup
 1. Download & Install the latest [Dwarf Fortress](http://www.bay12games.com/dwarves/older_versions.html).